Cannabis Production Worker Training & Recruitment Program (Skills Development Fund)

 - Save time and money on training entry-level workers by tapping into government funds to create an industry training program

 - Increase the productivity and efficiency of new workers through cross-training for practical, entry-level roles

 - Promote your organization through guest appearances, interviews, and site tours

 - Gain access to a pool of skilled, passionate job seekers

 Contact us today to learn more about becoming an employer partner!

 Email: firstname.lastname@example.org | Phone: 416-821-3487

 Funders and Partners

-The Cannabis Production Worker Training & Recruitment Program is made possible through the SkillsAdvance Ontario (SAO) pilot project, with funding provided by the Government of Ontario, Ministry of Labour, Training and Skills Development.
-As a sector-focused workforce development pilot, SAO supports partnerships that bring together employers with employment and training providers.
+The Cannabis Production Worker Training & Recruitment Program is made possible through the Skills Development Fund (SDF), with funding provided by the Government of Ontario and the Ministry of Labour, Immigration, Training and Skills Development.
+As a sector-focused workforce development pilot, the SDF supports partnerships that bring together employers with employment and training providers.
 The goal is to develop a pool of job-ready, skilled workers that meet employers’ workforce development needs.